searchlight/icinga-operator/docs/setup/hostfacts.md

 ---
-title: Hostfacts
+title: Install Hostfacts
-description: Hostfacts
+description: Install Hostfacts
 menu:
   product_searchlight_5.0.0:
     identifier: hostfacts-searchlight
-    name: Hostfacts
+    name: Install Hostfacts
-    parent: concepts
+    parent: setup
-    weight: 20
+    weight: 15
 product_name: searchlight
 menu_name: product_searchlight_5.0.0
-section_menu_id: concepts
+section_menu_id: setup
 ---

 > New to Searchlight?
-Please start [here](/docs/guides/README.md).
+Please start [here](/docs/concepts/README.md).

 # Hostfacts
-[Hostfacts](/docs/reference/hostfacts/hostfacts_run.md) is a http server used to expose various [node metrics](/pkg/hostfacts/server.go#L32).
+[Hostfacts](/docs/reference/hostfacts/hostfacts_run.md) is a http server used to expose various [node metrics](https://github.com/appscode/searchlight/blob/29d4d2150116a284d74368931e6fdfe58efc7e6e/pkg/hostfacts/server.go#L32).
 This is a wrapper around the wonderful [shirou/gopsutil](https://github.com/shirou/gopsutil) library.
 This is used by [`check_node_volume`](/docs/guides/node-alerts/node_volume.md) and [`check_pod_volume`](/docs/guides/pod-alerts/pod_volume.md) commands to detect disk usage stats.
 To use these check commands, hostfacts must be installed directly on every node in the cluster.
 Hostfacts can't be deployed using DaemonSet.
 This guide will walk you through how to deploy hostfacts as a Systemd service.

 ## Installation Guide
 First ssh into a Kubernetes node.
 If you are using [Minikube](https://github.com/kubernetes/minikube), run the following command: